menu

 Overview

 Lonaconing - Barton is a very small town located in the state of Maryland.
 With a population of 3,023 people and just one neighborhood, Lonaconing - Barton is the 163rd largest community in Maryland.
-Lonaconing - Barton has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Lonaconing - Barton has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Occupations and Workforce

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Lonaconing - Barton is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Lonaconing - Barton is a town of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Lonaconing - Barton who work in office and administrative support (11.09%), teaching (7.87%), and healthcare suport services (7.45%).
+Unlike some towns, Lonaconing - Barton isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Lonaconing - Barton are a mix of both white- and blue-collar jobs.
+Overall, Lonaconing - Barton is a town of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Lonaconing - Barton who work in office and administrative support (11.57%), teaching (9.24%), and food service (8.12%).

 Setting & Lifestyle